KWYi/Attribution-methods-pytorch/README.md

 # Visual-explanation-pytorch
 Codes of GradCam, GradCam++, Guided Back Propagation, Guided GradCam and Guided GradCam++ via pytorch.

-These codes can be used for any custom models constructed by pyTorch and pretrained models provided from torchvision.
+These codes can be used for any custom models constructed by pytorch and pretrained models provided from torchvision.

 Examples (1)- Grad-CAM results